IanMcGonigle/blog/dilettantedad/content/posts/vacation.md

 -->

 ## Rovijn
+### Day 4
 <!-- Domir - our Driver -->
 <!-- Pula - Roman ruins, Sasha tour guide -->
 <!-- Rovijn - old city, Goran tour guide -->
 <!-- Croatia's next top Dracula -->
 <!--  Dinner at the hotel -->
+#### Pula
+Breakfast at San Tomasso was a spectacular spread, a buffet just for us really.
+Home made yogurt, assorted meats, baked goods the works.
+Domir picked us up to take us to our first of two guided tours of the day.
+The first tour was of the city of Pula.

+Pula had been established by the ancient romans, and was the home to a roman amphitheater.
+We picked up our tour guide Sasha, at a gas station that was build into a retaining wall.
+She immediately won over our boys by asking them what their favorite dinosaurs were.
+We were not permitted to enter the amphitheater as they were shooting a commercial.
+At first I was disappointed, but the commercial had roman centurions racing on chariots, so kinda had an authentic amphitheater experience.
+Sasha gave us the history of the structure, and was impressed by Grant's Croatian he had learned before the trip.

+Pula was fascinating as it was obviously a modern working city, but it was peppered with ancient ruins.
+It was like seeing your teacher at the grocery store times a thousand.
+Sasha showed us one block that had the entire history of the city: Roman gate, next to Italian Fascist building, next to an Austrian building, next to a communist building.
+She also introduced us to Burek, a kind of pastry similar to spanakopita, made with phyllo pastry with meat or cheese filling.

+#### Rovijn
+After Pula, Domir took us to Rovijn, where we met our tour guide Goran.
+Goran was very pleasant, and knew much about Canada.
+He asked us some questions about our provinces that I think were to tell if we were Americans trying to pass as Canadians.

 ## Split
 <!--